sufyankhanrao/tester-SDK/doc/models/days.md

 # Days

-A string enum representing days of the week
+&lt;testing&gt; A string enum representing days of the week

 ## Enumeration